nhamhung/CV/README.md

 + Existing values will be updated to the input values.

-+ When editing tags, **existing tags of the person will be removed** i.e adding of tags is not cumulative.
++ When editing tags, existing tags of the person will be removed. <br> i.e adding of tags is not cumulative.

 + You can remove **all** the person’s tags by typing `#/` without specifying any tags after it.

 + Examples:

     > `edit -edu 9823 t/May 2023 d/Bachelor of Science`
-Edits the ‘from’ and ‘description’ attributes of the education item with ID 9823 to be `May 2023` and `Bachelor of Science` respectively.
+    <br> Edits the ‘from’ and ‘description’ attributes of the education item with ID 9823 to be `May 2023` and `Bachelor of Science` respectively.

     > `edit -proj 14 n/CP2106 Orbital #/`
-Edits the 'name' of the project item with `ID` 14 to be `CP2106 Orbital` and clears all existing tags.
+    <br> Edits the 'name' of the project item with `ID` 14 to be `CP2106 Orbital` and clears all existing tags.

 #### 3.5.
 Locating items by name: `find`